 Connecting northern and southern Spain along the west of the country, Autovía Ruta de la Plata allows you to visit some of the best Extremadura travel destinations and is a fairly popular route amongst motorists and bikers.

-In this article, aimed at travellers road tripping Extremadura, I suggest the main places along the A-66 road worth stopping for half a day, a full day or even an overnight stay, as well as some quick diversion ideas that you can easily fit inyo your road trip.
+In this article, aimed at travellers road tripping Extremadura, I suggest the main places along the A-66 road worth stopping for half a day, a full day or even an overnight stay, as well as some quick diversion ideas that you can easily fit into your road trip.

 Autovía Ruta de la Plata_featured